drog/config/README.md

 # Config
 All steps i reproduced to set my [Archlinux] config.
-You can find all the config files and system configuration files for my Archlinux  to set up a development environment.
+You can find all the config files and system configuration files for my Archlinux  to set up a nice environment for development and daily use.

 #Config files
 * [Bumblebee config] to avoid errors
 * [lightdm config] with better integration with xfce4
-* [pulseaudio config] config for better audio (?)
+* [pulseaudio config] for better audio (?)
 * [conkyrc config]
 * [guake config] with color shceme from [guake colors elementary-os]
 * [zsh config] files
+* [Sublime Text 3 config]
 * **and others** config's files

 ##Screenshots
 ####Archlinux desktop